TAM-DS/TAM-DS/README.md

 ### About me:

 Transforming business operations through cloud-native AI and ML solutions with intelligent automation.
-As a technology leader and entrepreneur, I leverage my experience as a cofounder and fractional CTO/CFO to deliver strategic consulting services that drive innovation and sustainable growth for startups and enterprises.
+As a technology leader and entrepreneur, I leverage my experience as a cofounder to deliver strategic consulting services that drive innovation and sustainable growth for startups and enterprises.

 Here's a glimpse into my world: